jundalisay/sp/content/en/superphysics/principles/definitions.md

 Dharmic | Being in line with one's dharma or the nature of things.
 This replaces the concept of 'good' which is based on the limited ego.
 Distance | the gap within identities
-Eagle | the equation for everything, according to Superphysics Ego | the feeling of the self
+Eagle | the equation for everything, according to Superphysics Effort | the inherent capability of an identity for action Ego | the feeling of the self
-Emotion | A quantized measurable version of a feeling, such as for public surveys Entity | Anything that the mind regards as having an identity Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil (Sumerian texts) gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities Gravitational Signature | the unique code or idea that is the basis for the discrete entity.
+Emotion | A quantized measurable version of a feeling, such as for public surveys Entity | Anything that the mind regards as having an identity Existence | the effect of Consciousness as its other half Force | the effect of contact or interaction between two or more identities God | an entity that represents either Enki or Enlil (Sumerian texts) gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities Gravitational Signature | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA